by Christina Chow

 Located in the corridors of the Liceo Damaso Larrañaga school, half the mural suffered serious chromatic and material loss caused by environmental inclemency such as sunlight and humidity.
 The challenge was huge; the aggravating chromatic loss was particularly difficult due to the sophisticated tonal sensitivity the artist had mastered.
 It required resources, research, and above all, an unflinching decision to bring back a message of spirit of constructive art.

 For 12 grueling months, the project accounted for the courageous, hands-on efforts of Uruguay’s Ministry of Culture, the Commission for Cultural Heritage, dozens of artists, former students of Alpuy and members of the Universal Constructivist Movement, a sizable team of restorers involving foreign experts from Mexico and Spain, different institutions and foundations, architects, even school teachers and their young students.
 It was a mural dedicated to labor, and it inspired a united front of labor for the reconstruction of art.
-“The whole site became a huge workshop”, said the Commission’s director Rafael Llorente.
+“The whole site became a huge workshop”, said the Commission’s director Rafael Lorente.

 Restoration is now finished and the mural is open to public as part of a series of nation-wide activities to honor the artist.
-It includes a major retrospective exhibition of his extensive trajectory at the National Museum of Art in Montevideo this December and two more important exhibitions of his work and that of his friends and students at the Mazzoni Museum and the Museum of History of Art (MuHAR).
+It includes a major retrospective exhibition of his extensive trajectory at the National Museum of Visual Arts in Montevideo this December and two more important exhibitions of his work and that of his friends and students at the Mazzoni Museum and the Museum of History of Art (MuHAR).

 The fact that the homage to Julio Alpuy began with the restoration of one of his murals in a school is significant.
 As prolific as his artistic production, so was his role as an educator.
 He taught wherever he went, and his students were of different ages, races and cultural backgrounds.
 Braced with an indefatigable spirit, Alpuy taught with passion and left to the new generation a legacy of an art founded solidly in honesty, humanity, and universal awareness.